-$^{^3}$ For example, Feldstein (1997) emphasizes that while a fully indexed tax system would in theory be possible, such a system design is not legislatively and administratively feasible.
+^{3.} For example, Feldstein (1997) emphasizes that while a fully indexed tax system would in theory be possible, such a system design is not legislatively and administratively feasible.
 He then concludes that indexation cannot be a practical alternative to reducing inflation.

-4 If the desirable rate of inflation is not zero but some positive value, inflation at that desirable rate will incur social costs.
+^{4.} If the desirable rate of inflation is not zero but some positive value, the rate of inflation lower than that desirable rate will incur social costs.
 In the following, these kinds of costs are included in the costs of deflation.

-5 There are a number of major survey articles on the costs of inflation, including Driffill, Mizon, and Ulph (1990), and Briault (1995).
+^{5.} There are a number of major survey articles on the costs of inflation, including Driffill, Mizon, and Ulph (1990), and Briault (1995).
 Issing (2000) also provides a useful discussion on this issue with emphasis on its implications for monetary policy.

-6 In addition to the social costs examined here, the effects of increased uncertainty are often pointed out.
-Kimura and Tanemura (2000b) estimate the CPI inflation rate that minimizes inflation uncertainty, i.e. inflation volatility, is around 1 percent.
+^{6.} In addition to the social costs examined here, the effects of increased uncertainty are often pointed out.
+Kimura and Tanemura (2000b) estimate the CPI inflation rate that minimizes inflation uncertainty, i.e., inflation volatility, at around 1 percent.